CHIPOTLE charge on bank statement: what it is and how to verify it

 Quick Answer

-Likely LegitimateCHIPOTLE is a one-time purchase charge from Chipotle Mexican Grill, Inc..
+Likely LegitimateCHIPOTLE is a charge from Chipotle Mexican Grill, Inc..
 This is a well-known merchant.
 If you don't recognize the charge, check your recent orders or ask household members before disputing.

 Chipotle Mexican Grill, Inc.